MicrosoftDocs/quantum-docs-pr/articles/concepts/complex-numbers.md

 #### Sum

-We sum the real and imaginary parts of both numbers as we do usually.
+We sum the real and imaginary parts of both numbers as we usually do.

 $$z+w=(a+c)+i(b+d)$$

 #### Subtraction

-Similarly to sum, we subtract the real and imaginary parts of both numbers as we do usually.
+Similarly to the sum, we subtract the real and imaginary parts of both numbers as we usually do.

 $$z-w=(a-c)+i(b-d)$$